 The example in Figure 3 shows an implementation of Fractional Permissions.
-We can use Joline's borrowing construct to temporarily move a mutable unique reference into an immutable variable (line \\), freely alias the reference (while preserving read-only) (lines \\\ and \\\\), and then implicitly move the reference back into the unique variable again and make it mutable.
+We can use Joline's borrowing construct to temporarily move a mutable unique reference into an immutable variable (line ), freely alias the reference (while preserving read-only) (lines and ), and then implicitly move the reference back into the unique variable again and make it mutable.
 This is essentially Boyland's Fractional Permissions [7].
 As stated above, both the owner-polymorphic methods and the borrowing block guarantee not to capture the reference.
+A borrowed reference can be aliased any number of times in any context to which it has been exported, without the need to keep track of "split permissions" [7] as we know for sure that all permissions to alias the pointer are invalidated when the borrowing block exits.
+The price of this convenience is that the conversion from mutable to immutable and back again must be done in the same place.

 Interestingly, m1 and m2 are equally safe to call from example.
-Both methods have revoked their right to cause write effects to objects owned by p, indicated by the \ and - annotations on p, respectively.
+Both methods have revoked their right to cause write effects to objects owned by p, indicated by the and - annotations on p, respectively.
 The difference between the two methods is that the first method knows that obj will not change under foot (making it safe to, for example, use obj as a key in a hash table), whereas the second method cannot make such an assumption.